Welcome to our website that aims to give you unbiased reviews of graphics tablets and related products.

-LPI and resolution.
+2. Check the LPI and resolution.

 Combined with the size of the tablet and active area, is the number of Lines Per Inch (LPI) or the resolution of the device.

-Levels of pressure sensitivity.
+3. Think about the levels of pressure sensitivity.

 The majority of graphics tablets have different levels of pressure sensitivity, where the harder you press down the stylus on the surface, the thicker or darker the line will be on the screen.